skellis46/slipbox/Lithium dancing.md

 I am agnostic towards social media platforms, but given how much dancing is happening on TikTok[e.g. @blancoborelli-2021-tiktok; @harlig-2021-tiktok; @dexter-2021-dance] I will assume that this was their social media weapon of choice.

-## Algorithmic choreography
+## 3. Algorithmic choreography

 _In which I question who is doing the choreography and just how little social media needs to know in order to know us._

-> embedded in every tool is an ideological bias, a predisposition to construct the world as one thing rather than another, to value one thing over another, to amplify one sense or skill or attitude more loudly than another.[@postman-1993-technopoly p.13]
+> embedded in every tool is an ideological bias, a predisposition to construct the world as one thing rather than another, to value one thing over another, to amplify one sense or skill or attitude more loudly than another.

+-- Neil Postman [-@postman-1993-technopoly p.13]

 In _TikTok and Short-Form Screendance Before and After Covid_ the internet anthropologist Crystal Abidin describes how TikTok shapes you "to create content in specific ways", and is "squishing you into a template and teaching you how to perform creativity within a box."[in @harlig-2021-tiktok p.192] If these two people on the common during lockdown—or anyone for that matter—set out to make algorithmically inspired screendance it would likely look like the dancing they were doing, and be shot with the smartphone they were using.
 I saw their movement-performances-on-repeat without the need to _scroll_ or _refresh_, and I can easily imagine their video likenesses on a small screen: the framing, dancing, music, and virtual stickers, and the desire to share and be seen.